 Lawrence went through the city and gathered together all the poor and sick people supported by the Church and presented them to the Prefect saying: "This is the Church's treasure!"

 In great anger, the Prefect condemned Lawrence to a slow, cruel death.
 He was tied to an iron grill over a slow fire that roasted his flesh little by little, but Lawrence had so much love of God that it is said he almost did not feel the flames.
-In fact, God gave him so much strength and joy that he even joked: "turn me over, I'm done on this side!"
+In fact, God gave him so much strength that he even joked: "turn me over, I'm done on this side!"

 Why "Jewry"?